vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/postgres-sql.md

             value: <primary-svc-name>.svc.cluster.local
     …
     ```
-    > **Note**
+    > **Note** <br>
-        > - Update the parameters `REPMGR_PARTNER_NODES`, `REPMGR_PRIMARY_HOST` to reflect the cluster's topology.
+        - Update the parameters `REPMGR_PARTNER_NODES`, `REPMGR_PRIMARY_HOST` to reflect the cluster's topology. <br>
-        > - In the scenario described above, the testing involves interactions between distinct namespaces.
+        - In the scenario described above, the testing involves interactions between distinct namespaces.
 As a result, we utilized `svc.cluster.local` to address the nodes.
 If you're setting up PostgreSQL nodes in separate clusters, it is mandatory to update the addressing information with either the Fully Qualified Domain Name (FQDN) or the IP address corresponding to each node in the respective clusters.

     ```bash
     # kubectl edit sts/standby-repmgr-postgresql-ha-postgresql -n standby